Dynamic self-loops in networks of passive and active binary elements: Strictly self-loop free ensembles

-The case of constant-rows couplings is relatively artificial as it corresponds to a case where hysterons are affected by the snap of the other hysterons exactly the same way, independently of the hysteron snapping.
-It is likely that this interaction matrix cannot be derived from mechanical equilibrium of mechanical hysterons, but it is an insightful example of well-behaved coupled hysterons model.
+The case of constant-rows interactions is relatively artificial as it corresponds to a case where hysterons are affected by the flipping of any other hysteron in exactly the same way.
+We do not know if this interaction matrix can be derived from mechanical equilibrium of mechanical two-state elements.